paulgay/sfmo_py/README.md

 #### Synthetic data

 Included is a module which generates synthetic cameras and ellipsoids and the corresponding ellipses projections.
-To run sfmo on synhtetic data, run:
+To run SfMO on synhtetic data, run:

 ```
 python do_sfmo_synth_data.py